 In 2013 they founded Gig Buddies as a practical solution to this, matching volunteers and people with learning disabilities who shared interests around music to go to gigs together.
 The project has since evolved, and matches people to be "buddied" for a range of activities, not just gigs and music.

-Our Gig Buddies sites in Hull, East Riding and Bradford have been coming up with creative ways to transition online during the coronavirus outbreak.
+Our Gig Buddies site in Bradford came up with creative ways to transition online during the coronavirus outbreak.

 - creating a Gig Buddies Spotify playlist where all members have shared their top 5 songs and we share a song of the day